vhdirk/cpcbm/README.md

-## News[09-12-2018]: The first partial release of the mechanical drawings of the machine are OUT!!!
-Informative videos and other parts drawings will follow as soon as possible.
+## News[31-12-2018]: The complete release of the mechanical drawings of the machine are OUT!!!
+Informative videos will follow as soon as possible.

 ## Youtube Channel: [The Ant PCB Maker](https://www.youtube.com/channel/UCX44z-SSL7LzcB4xxgUdHHA)